Pilch-Barnet/NotesForFuture/Steps_For_Reports.md

 ## Step Two (Google Drive Part)

-Make sure you are using the PB account for chrome
+Make sure you are using the clients account for chrome

 + **Go to** clients Google Drive
 + **Go to** the Reports / Year folder